 The Army is expected to award a full-rate production contract covering what is predicted to be seventy-seven additional systems by early next year.

 Via our proprietary website ASAP NSN Parts, ASAP Semiconductor is a leading distributor of Lockheed Martin products.
-Prospective customers can browse our inclusive inventory of hard-to-find obsolete and current parts at www.asap-nsnparts.us.
-If you are interested in a part, please feel free to contact our knowledgeable sales staff at email@example.com or call 1-714-705-4780 for a quote.
+Prospective customers can browse our inclusive inventory of hard-to-find obsolete and current aviation parts at www.asap-nsnparts.us.
+If you are interested in a part, please feel free to contact our knowledgeable sales staff at firstname.lastname@example.org or call 1-714-705-4780 for a quote.